tkiat/my-writings-public/blog/software/app-and-os/dwm-intro.md

 - The main config file is config.h.
 This is hidden until you compile the program the first time so compile it first then configure values
 - dmenu is a very nice utility originally built for dwm.
 With a combination of keystrokes, the search bar appears and you can run your application from there easily
 - You can find plenty of extensions on suckless's website.
 They are simply diff files that you can apply on your forked project
-- I maintain my own dwm repository by forking the upstream.
-I leave the master branch as it is but I also create another branch for my setting.
-I will rebase the repository to keep up with the upstream from time to time
 - You can assign each application to be opened by default on a specific tab in config.h but to do that you need to find a name recognized by dwm first.
 You install xprop package, run it, then click on the window of the opening app. xprop will output a bunch of strings, the second value in the field `WM_CLASS(STRING)` is the name you want
 - If the st terminal doesn't fit the screen, just set `static const int resizehints = 0;`
 - It also works in FreeBSD but you need to change the location of `X11INC`, `X11LIB`, and `FREETYPEINC` variables in config.mk.
 Here is my config